Top 22 Orangutan Facts

-These apes don’t walk on their knuckles like gorillas do.
-Instead they curve their fingers in and use the palms of their hands for balance and movement.
+These apes don’t walk on their knuckles as gorillas do.
+Instead, they curve their fingers in and use the palms of their hands for balance and movement.

 They are extremely intelligent animals.
 They have the ability to adapt to new situations and to problem solve.

 Orangutans do not swim but they can play in the water.

 The word Orangutan means man of the forest.